Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

-Having good digestion is very important for being able to absorb and use nutrients we obtain in our diet.
+Good digestion is very important for being able to absorb and use the nutrients we obtain from our diet.
 Our digestive system naturally produces enzymes to break down the food we eat, but due to many factors, we sometimes can’t produce enough to break down our food and absorb all the nutrients from our diet.

-Think about it this way: if you have a car, you would want to be able to use that fuel efficiently, so you get more ‘bang for your buck’ so to speak.
-It’s the same with food, you want to maximize the absorption of vitamins, minerals, and other nutrients so you don’t have to be consuming mountains of food just to meet your daily requirements.
+Think of it this way: if you have a car, you would want to be able to use that fuel efficiently, so you get more ‘bang for your buck.

 This will be different for each person, as not everyone needs to take enzymes while they’re on a vegan diet.
-Enzymes are useful because they act as catalysts and can help people with impaired or weak digestive systems and those trying to heal from diseases.
+Enzymes are useful because they act as catalysts and can help people with impaired or weak digestive systems as well as those trying to heal from diseases.

 - Digestive symptoms – If you have any kind of frequent bloating, gas, stomach pain, acid reflux, you may benefit from taking digestive enzymes.
 Many of these symptoms fall under IBS or IBD, which digestive enzymes have been shown to be beneficial for improving symptoms.

 - Crohn’s disease – Many people have had success using digestive enzymes to help with Crohn’s disease by assisting the body in breaking down food and putting less stress on the digestive system.

 - Enzyme insufficiency – As people get older they produce fewer enzymes and other factors which trigger acid production in the stomach.

 - Low gastric acid – A condition known as Hypochlorhydria is a deficiency of hydrochloric acid in the stomach.
 Due to this problem, usually from old age or medications, the body has a harder time breaking down and absorbing nutrients.